Wildlife traineeships

 Applicants should have a keen interest in UK wildlife conservation, a good level of fitness and be willing to supervise and lead volunteers.

-A commitment of three days per week for 6 to 12 months is essential.
+A commitment of three days per week for 12 months is essential.

 See what some of our trainees get up to